In pics: Sarah Jessica Parker stuns in Falguni and Shane Peacock lehenga on 'And Just Like That' sets

 HBO is coming back with 'Sex in the City' reboot series 'And Just Like That' this December.

-Sarah Jessica Parker is back as Carrie Bradshaw and so is the fashion!
+Sarah Jessica Parker is back as Carrie Bradshaw and so is her impeccable fashion!

-Parker, who is curruntly busy shooting 'Sex and the City' reboot series 'And Just Like That' in New York was spotted wearing a traditional Indian ensemble and netizens were totally swooned over her look.
+Parker, who is currently busy shooting 'Sex and the City' reboot series 'And Just Like That' in New York, was spotted wearing a traditional Indian ensemble and netizens are swooning over her look.

 'The Wire' is the greatest show of 21st century: Survey

-Slaying in a gorgeous lehenga, Sarah was wearing a dress by ace Indian designer duo Falguni and Shane Peacock!
-Taking to her Instagram Stories, Falguni shared pictures of Sarah wearing the lehenga,
+Slaying in a gorgeous lehenga, Parker was wearing a dress by ace Indian designer duo Falguni and Shane Peacock!
+Taking to her Instagram Stories, Falguni shared pictures of Parker wearing the lehenga.

-In the pictures, Sarah is looking vibrant in fuschia pink and blue chequered pattern lehenga.
-She paired the same with an embroidered sleeved blouse with a plunging neckline.
-Adding an Indian pinch, Sarah wore floral maang tikka and tied her hair into a braid adding a bunch of fresh flowers as well.
+In the pictures, Parker is looking vibrant in fuschia pink and blue chequered pattern lehenga.
+She paired the same with an embroidered sleeved blouse that has a plunging neckline.
+Taking the Indian-ness of her outfit to a whole new level, Parker wore floral maang tikka and tied her hair in a braid, adding a bunch of fresh flowers as well.

 Emily Blunt to star in Christopher Nolan’s ‘Oppenheimer’

-Now, HBO is coming back with the 'Sex in the City' reboot series 'And Just Like That' this December.
-The show will follow Carrie, Miranda, and Charlotte as they navigate friendship in their 50s.
-Meanwhile, Kim Cattrall who played the sensational Samantha is not reprising her role in the reboot.
+Now, HBO is coming back with the 'Sex in the City' reboot series, 'And Just Like That', this December.
+The show will follow the lives of Carrie, Miranda, and Charlotte as they navigate friendship in their 50s.
+Meanwhile, Kim Cattrall, who played the sensational Samantha, is not reprising her role in the reboot.

 The upcoming series will consist of 10 half-hour episodes.